w3c/wai-bcase/_business-case/index.md

 * Drive Innovation

 But this is just the start in helping you think about the topic in creative and expansive ways.
 Use these examples to build a customized approach for your own business, school, agency, or other type of organziation.
 Each introductory paragraph below links to a more detailed article on that specific aspect of the business benefits of web accessibility.

-### Align with Global Web Standards
-The adoption of web standards has long been established as the most effective way to:
-* Achieve broad interoperability,
-* Improve site quality,
-* Reduce site development and maintenance time,
-* Enable content on varied platforms
-* Future-proof web properties for advances in web technologies.

-Businesses scramble to address growing markets, a broader audience, more browser diversity, and the expectation of increased speed while striving to also reduce the costs of maintaining or redesigning a web properties.
-Web standards are a strong ally in this challenge and web accessibility standards are part of the support network.
-For example, Accessible Design anticipated the now widely adopted practice of Responsive Design.
-Integration of accessibility into your company’s standard design, development, and QA processes minimizes development cost while maximizing market share.
-Read the related article, linked below for detailed benefits of standards conformance.

-Tech leaders know that [for meeting broad technology demands, accessibility is good business].

 ### Minimize Legal Risk
 Legal risk is a strong driver for companies to commit to and maintain accessibility policies and standards.
 Among drivers for the legal aspect of a business case are these: